MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-deployment.md

 > ![Diagram of Microsoft Cloud PKI, root CA deployment flow.](./media/microsoft-cloud-pki/root-ca-deployment-diagram.png) -->

 ### Option 2: Bring your own CA (BYOCA)
-During a BYOCA deployment, the Intune managed device will need the following CA certificates:
+During a bring-your-own-CA deployment, the Intune managed device needs the following CA certificates:
- * The private CA trust chain (root and intermediate/issuing CA certficates) of the CA responsible for signing the BYOCA CSR.
+ * The private CA trust chain, including the root and issuing CA certificates, of the CA responsible for signing the BYOCA CSR.
- * The BYOCA issuing CA certificate.
+ * The BYOCA-issuing CA certificate.

 In a BYOCA deployment all relying parties should already have the private CA certificate chain.